 Comprehensive Planning, Policy and Design

-Comprehensive Planning leads planning and policy development initiatives and ongoing programs in the areas of long-range planning, historic preservation and ecological planning.
+Comprehensive Planning leads planning and policy development initiatives and ongoing programs in the areas of long-range planning, historic preservation, urban design and ecological planning.
 The division develops and implements the Boulder Valley Comprehensive Plan (BVCP), prepares area plans and other special planning efforts, manages the Historic Preservation program, and coordinates the Urban Wildlife and Integrated Pest Management programs.

 Subcommunity and Area Plans